 How To Mud an Uneven Drywall Ceiling

 You can mud an uneven drywall ceiling following the same steps as you would for uneven drywall wall joints.
-The only key difference is you will use a slightly thicker mud mix to prevent it from dropping off the ceiling and onto the floor.
+The only key difference is you will use a slightly thicker coat of mud mix to prevent it from dropping off the ceiling and onto the floor.

 - Mix the drywall mud.